-This beef bulgogi recipe is the ultimate Korean beef BBQ with thinly sliced beef marinated in a flavorful sauce then grilled or stir fried until tender.
-So easy to make!
+Bulgogi is the ultimate Korean bbq beef recipe with thinly sliced beef marinated in a flavorful sauce then grilled or stir fried, so easy to make!

-We're firing up the grill for one of my favorite BBQ dishes around, my friends.
-You might be thinking I'm cooking up some North Carolina pork or a Texas-style recipe, but nope.
+We're firing up the grill for one of my favorite Korean BBQ dishes around, my friends.
 Today I'm making Beef Bulgogi, and I already know you're going to love it.

 The result is a dish that is immensely satisfying and always hits the spot.
 If you're a fan of BBQ of any kind, you owe it to yourself to give this particular recipe a try.